-Posted on January 15, 2018 in Teens
+Posted in Teens on January 15, 2018

 Busy adults are quite familiar with the effects of sleep deprivation, but did you know that sleep deprivation in teenagers is a serious problem?
 While it may seem like teenagers tend to sleep more than any other age group, today’s teens are actually plagued by a lack of quality rest.

 Parents across the U.S. are understandably concerned about the possibility that their children will get involved in some form of drug abuse.
 While worries may center on teenagers, you may also wonder if your pre-teen child has any significant risk for drug abuse.
 Nationwide figures indicate that drug use at this age is somewhat common, but (with one notable exception) still much less likely to occur than in teenagers.
 Pre-teens can still benefit from drug and alcohol treatments and should seek them out before their addictions worsen.

 Non-alcoholic beer might sound like a godsend — it has the look and smell of beer, and no alcohol equals no worries, right?
 But is there alcohol in non-alcoholic beer?
 And, how might that impact a teenager in recovery?